-On the other hand, there’s Daniel Sousa who’s shown from the very beginning that he sees Peggy Carter as a woman who deserves much more than she gets.
+Then there’s Daniel Sousa who’s shown from the very beginning that he sees Peggy Carter as a woman who deserves much more than she gets.
 And it’s hard not to root for him when all he’s done is exemplify how a woman should be treated.
-It’s also impossible to deny the lovely chemistry Atwell and Gjokav are able to translate onto the screen – there’s so much respect between the two characters, it’s easy to be compassionate towards one another.
+It’s also impossible to deny the lovely chemistry Hayley Atwell and Enver Gjokaj are able to translate onto the screen – there’s so much respect between the two characters, it’s easy to be compassionate towards one another.
 Daniel’s mind and considerate nature are assets that could play a vast role in a close partnership if the two of them ever fell for one another.
-Another reason why it’s so difficult to really consider Jack’s backstory is because like most “villains” (not necessarily calling him one, so bear with me), when they come from a troubled past, a lot of them do everything in their power to grow as human beings.
+Another reason why it’s so difficult to really consider Jack’s backstory is because like most morally grey characters, when they come from a troubled past, a lot of them do everything in their power to grow as human beings.
 Lying to Daniel about the compass to get him to walk in on Peggy changing was a childish act.
 Clearly everyone’s aware of Daniel’s fascination with Peggy, but the moment wasn’t even about humiliating him, but Peggy as well.
 It’s disrespectful for a woman to be purposely exposed that way by a man who knows she’s changing.
 It was disrespectful of Thompson to use Daniel’s crush and his willingness to help in a way that he knew would embarrass him.

 I’m glad Peggy’s coming around to Howard again, because as she said, he may be a wanker, but he’s one of them.
 At the end of the day, his heart’s in the right place and the only thing lacking from this episode was her partnership with Jarvis.
 And I look forward to seeing it again next week because Atwell and D’Arcy have inimitable chemistry with one another.

-What are your thoughts on this week’s episode?
+What are your thoughts on Agent Carter “The Iron Ceiling?”
 And what are you looking forward to seeing most as the show airs its final episodes of the first season?
 Remember, if you have an opportunity to watch the show live, do it.
 If you have DVR, don’t fast forward commercials.
-If you cannot do any of these watch on abc.com.
+If you cannot do any of these watch on ABC.com.
 While tweeting, use the hashtag #AgentCarter.
 Tell your friends and every single person you know to do the same.
 This is a show that deserves to be on air for as long as possible, let’s do everything in our power to save it.